sherif603/Parity-Risk-Strategies/README.md

 - A maximum drawdown (MDD) is the maximum observed loss from a peak to a trough of a portfolio before a new peak is attained.
 Maximum drawdown is an indicator of downside risk over a specified time period.
 - The formula for Maximum Drawdown is MDD = (Trough Value - Peak Value) /Peak Value.

+**Minimum Variance Portfolio (MV)**

+- A minimum variance portfolio indicates a well-diversified portfolio that consists of individually risky assets, which are hedged when traded together, resulting in the lowest possible risk for the rate of expected return.

+- A minimum variance portfolio is a collection of securities that combine to minimize the price volatility of the overall portfolio.
+Volatility is a statistical measure of a particular security's price movement (ups and downs).